JFtechOfficial/ultimate-ambilight-setup/README.md

 * Modify the `direction` value to match your LED setup ( `0` -> clockwise, `1` -> counterclockwise)
 * You can modify the default colors and widths of the "virutal" clock hands and/or add markers
 * Save `Ctrl + X` and close `Enter` the file
-* If you want to modify the `clock.json` file after the installation you can find it in the Hyperion effects directory:
+* If you want to modify the `clock.json` file AFTER the installation you can find it in the Hyperion effects directory:
 ```shell
 sudo nano /usr/share/hyperion/effects/clock.json
 ```